MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/tradeoffs.md

 # Experience Optimization tradeoffs

 During the design phase of a workload, it's important to consider how decisions based on the [Experience Optimization design principles](./principles.md) and recommendations in the [Design review checklist for Experience Optimization](./checklist.md) might influence the goals and optimization efforts of other pillars.
 Certain decisions may benefit some pillars, while being tradeoffs for others.
-This article lists example tradeoffs that a workload team might encounter when designing workload architecture and operations for experience optimzation.
+This article lists example tradeoffs that a workload team might encounter when designing workload architecture and operations for experience optimization.

 ## Experience Optimization tradeoffs with Reliability

 > :::image type="icon" source="../_images/trade-off.svg"::: **Increased complexity**.
 A workload that uses straightforward approaches and limits customization is generally easier to manage in terms of reliability.

-- Continous improvement through adding new features in the user experience can introduce new issues that affect reliability and will require thorough testing.
+- Continuous improvement through adding new features in the user experience can introduce new issues that affect reliability and will require thorough testing.
-- Customizing the user interface with code and components adds new reliabilty targets.
+- Customizing the user interface with code and components adds new reliability targets.

 ## Experience Optimization tradeoffs with Security